All Episodes

 What else is going on that people may not know about?

-And the feeling that it it put in people throughout the government was that if you tried to do your job, if you tried to push the envelope, if you tried to protect the American people, if you tried to go the extra mile to figure out what the threats against us were, uh that could be professionally ruinous for you.
+And the feeling that it put in people throughout the government was that if you tried to do your job, if you tried to push the envelope, if you tried to protect the American people, if you tried to go the extra mile to figure out what the threats against us were, that could be professionally ruinous for you.

-Um and we saw where that led on 9-11.
+And we saw where that led on 9-11.

-I don't frankly think it should have taken until 9-11 to figure it out because we were attacked repeatedly from 1993 going forward.
+I don't, frankly, think it should have taken until 9-11 to figure it out because we were attacked repeatedly from 1993 going forward.

-And I think in terms of, you know, look, what difference does it make to somebody like me or to John Yu or to Bibe, you know, you can ruin one lawyer or three lawyers or however many lawyers.
+And I think in terms of, you know, look, what difference does it make to somebody like me or to John Yu or to Bybee?

-Excuse me, I I get the distinct impression this administration does not think of that threat as serious at all.
+Excuse me, I get the distinct impression this administration does not think of that threat as serious at all.

-Well, I mean, I don't know how you that's the whole point with Obama.
+Well, I mean, I don't know how you ⁇ that's the whole point with Obama.

 It's all a joke.

-We'll accept you, we'll tolerate you.
+We'll accept you.

-If you guys just get rid and suspend your nuclear program.
+We'll tolerate you if you guys just get rid and suspend your nuclear program.

 These are fools.

-It's it's sort of the difference between what they're doing and what they're saying that you've just outlined.
+It's sort of the difference between what they're doing and what they're saying that you've just outlined.

-They're contending or they're telling people that they're Studying carefully all the issues about detainees.
+They're contending or they're telling people that they're studying carefully all the issues about detainees.

 And yet what we're finding is that they're actually releasing detainees.

-Uh he was held as an enemy combatant for about six years by the Bush administration.
+He was held as an enemy combatant for about six years by the Bush administration.

 The Obama administration has just released him to England.